ChaitanyaRangu/Talkback-AI/README.md

 ## Usage
 - Start the server (see above).
-- Open `client.html` in your browser by double-clicking it.
+- Open `client.html` in your browser by double-clicking it (if you change the port in the .env please change it in client.html as well).
 - The page will connect to the WebSocket server.
 - Type a message and send; you will receive TTS audio.